 As the situation with the COVID-19 pandemic continues to evolve, Midlothian Council is ensuring essential services to its citizens continues to be delivered as a priority.
-The Council is working with the Scottish Government and the Convention of Scottish Local Authorities (COSLA) to monitor the level of additional cost pressures and reduced income levels arising from COVID-19, which may impact significantly on the ability to ensure a balanced financial position in 2020/21.
+The Council is working with the Scottish Government and the Convention of Scottish Local Authorities (COSLA) to monitor the level of additional cost pressures and reduced income levels arising from COVID-19, which has impacted the Council's ability to ensure a balanced financial position in 2020/21.